DevMountain/framework-shop/README.md

 )
 ```

-The following code means that when the path of our browser is at "/" on our website it will render the `Landing` component.
+The code snippet above means that when the path of our browser is at "/" on our website it will render the `Landing` component.

 What is `exact`?
-Exact allows to specific in React Router v4 that we only want that component to render when the path is exactly "/".
+Exact allows us to specific in React Router v4 that we only want that component to render when the path is exactly "/".
 If we had a development server running on port 3000, that would mean the landing component would only render at: `http://localhost:3000/`.

 Let's add the reset of our views/routes.
 Don't worry about using `exact` on these routes.
 The remaining components to render are: `Cart`, `Details`, and `Shop`.